caffeineGMT/Algorithm/docs/Built-inClass.md

   - Returns the length of this string.
 The length is equal to the number of Unicode code units in the string.
 - `public char charAt​(int index)`
   - Returns the char value at the specified index.
 An index ranges from 0 to length() - 1.
 The first char value of the sequence is at index 0, the next at index 1, and so on, as for array indexing.
+- `public static String valueOf(int i)`
+  - Returns the string representation of the int argument
 - `public String concat​(String str)`
   - Concatenates the specified string to the end of this string.
     If the length of the argument string is 0, then this String object is returned.
 Otherwise, a String object is returned that represents a character sequence that is the concatenation of the character sequence represented by this String object and the character sequence represented by the argument string.